10 Types of Mental Imagery You Can Experience and Learn to Use

 Image by: Diego Delso.
 Under license CC BY-SA 3.0

-This is the most common type of image we experience.
-We see a picture with the “mind’s eye.”
-This waking imagery is very subtle.
-Often we are not even aware of it.
+This the most common type of image we experience.
+Still, waking imagery is very subtle.
+We typically ignore it and are not even aware of it.

 5. Symbolic Imagery